arnavgautam/TreeHacks2015/HOLs/HOL-Windows8NotificationsCS/HOL.md

 1. Your Notification App Server is now ready to deploy to Windows Azure.
 Note if your account is limited to one core.

 <a name="GSTask4" />
-#### Task 4 â€“ Deploy your Notification App Server to Windows Azure using Web Deploy####
+#### Task 4 – Deploy your Notification App Server to Windows Azure using Web Deploy####

 In this task, you will deploy the Notification App Server to Windows Azure using Web Deploy.

-1. In the Windows Azure Portal, select **Web Sites**, and then select your Web Site to open the **Dashboard**.
+1. In the Windows Azure Portal, select **Websites**, and then select your Web Site to open the **Dashboard**.
 In the **Dashboard** page, under the **quick glance** section, click the **Download publish profile** link and save the file to a known location.
 You will use theses settings later to publish the web site from Visual Studio.

 	> **Note:** The _publish profile_ contains all of the information required to publish a web application to a Windows Azure website for each enabled publication method.
-The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled. **Microsoft Visual Studio** supports reading publish profiles to automate the publishing configuration for web applications to Windows Azure Web Sites.
+The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled. **Microsoft Visual Studio** supports reading publish profiles to automate the publishing configuration for web applications to Windows Azure Websites.

 	![Downloading the publish profile](./Images/download-publish-profile.png?raw=true "Downloading the publish profile")